 We have always maintained the highest standards of pool water quality and disinfection.
 The Pool Water Treatment Advisory Group (PWTAG) has issued updated guidance which we have implemented.
-For increased safety, their advice is to maintain a lower pH and ensure primary disinfection remains at the high end of the pool range.
+Their advice is to maintain a lower pH and ensure primary disinfection remains at the high end of the pool range for increased safety.

 Our pool has secondary disinfection via UV filtration; this eliminates 99% of all micro-organisms.
 PWTAG, in conjunction with Public Health England (PHE), has confirmed correct disinfection levels in swimming pools help kill the virus within 15-30 seconds.
 COVID-19 is not waterborne or transmitted through pool water.
 Research from the World Health Organisation (WHO) shows that similar coronaviruses are sensitive to chlorination and UV light.

-The main risk in a swimming pool is via person to person respiratory transmission–similar to any indoor public space.
+The main risk in a swimming pool is person-to-person respiratory transmission–similar to any indoor public space.
 In 2016, we installed a Heatstar EC XF air handling unit at Calmababy.
-The system uses fresh air cooling to modulate the temperature, humidity and fresh air intake in the room.
+The system uses fresh air cooling to modulate the room’s temperature, humidity, and fresh air intake.
 At full speed, it can deliver 3000m³/hr of fresh air into our pool hall.
-The unit will be running at 100% fresh air circulation, completely replacing the air in the pool hall every ten minutes.
+The unit is currently running at 100% fresh air circulation, completely replacing the air in the pool hall every ten minutes.

-Unless you are visiting Selina’s, please exit the building using the fire door at the end of the women’s changing room corridor.
-Access to Selina’s is via the pool hall corridor through to reception.
+After your classes, you are welcome to exit the building using the fire door at the end of the women’s changing room corridor or via reception.
+Access to Selina’s cafe is via the pool hall corridor through to reception.
 Be aware there may be other customers queuing for their class in this area.
 So please ensure you continue to follow social distancing guidelines on your way through to the cafe.

 But what about the cake?!

-Selina’s will be open for eat-in and takeaway options.
-We have reduced the number of tables inside the cafe to ensure two-metre social distancing, and the garden will be open throughout the summer months.
-The garden space has had a makeover, and the outdoor play area upgraded with new toys and equipment for your children to enjoy.
-These will, of course, be cleaned and sanitised daily.
-We have also added a deli fridge stocked with a lovely range of items.
+Selina’s will be open for eat-in (after 17 May) and takeaway options.
+The garden area has eight tables, and these will be available to book throughout the summer months from 12 April.
+We also have a deli fridge stocked with a lovely range of items.
 And of course, as always, there will be plenty of cake!